Last updated on April 15th, 2019 at 04:51 pm

 Walk of Fame Swag Bag Directions

-Using your cutting machine, cut out the three layers — the big gold star, the pink glitter star with cutouts, and the small gold glitter movie projector.
+Cut out all three colors using your Cricut or other cutting machine—the big gold star, the pink glitter star with cutouts, and the small gold glitter camera.
+Weed out the negative material using these tips.

 Then iron on your pink glitter star.
 I used a bit of painters tape to help secure it in the middle of the gold star.
-You’ll notice that the Leading Lady and the circle cut out are on the pink layer — make sure to “weed” out the vinyl you don’t want to adhere to the bag.
+I also used a pressing cloth between my EasyPress and the material—I always do this when layering vinyl.
+Once pressed, allow to cool.

-Finally iron on the glitter movie projector in the circle cut out.
+Finally iron on the glitter movie projector in the circle cut out, using that pressing cloth once again.

 Swag for the Bag